Women worked 173 hrs more for child care amid COVID-19; men did 59 hrs

 "Every year, year in year out, there are trillions of hours of unpaid care work being done, the considerable majority by women.
 We are not going to get to a world that sees gender equality until that burden is more evenly shared," said Charles Kenny, a senior fellow at the centre.

 Majority of the unpaid work happens in poorer countries where most children are, and where there is a wider gap between the unpaid work undertaken by men and women.
 In India, the study said, 176 billion hours of child care was added but women (360 hrs) took on 10 times more work than the men (33 hours).
 Uganda added 9 billion hours of child care, out of which per adult women took on 400 hours as against men who took on 360 hours.
-Pakistan added 28 billion hours, where hours per adult women stood at 390 as against 36 hours for men between January and August 2020.
+Pakistan added 28 billion hours, where hours per adult women stood at 390 as against 36 hours for men.

 "For low- and middle-income countries as a whole, we estimate that the average of 124 days of school closures across countries led to 107 billion student-days of missed school, and preschool closures added 16 billion days.
 Assume that, due to closures, each child requires (only) 5 hours of additional care per day, that totals 615 billion hours-worth of unpaid childcare," said the study.